Kreateer/stress-project/CONTRIBUTING.md

 - Once your Pull Request has been submitted, it will be reviewed and merged if valid.

 ## Need more help?
-You can refer to the following articles on basics of Git and Github in case you are stuck:
+You can refer to the following articles on basics of Git and Github in case you need a refresher:
 - [Forking a Repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)
 - [Cloning a Repo](https://help.github.com/en/desktop/contributing-to-projects/creating-an-issue-or-pull-request)
 - [How to create a Pull Request](https://opensource.com/article/19/7/create-pull-request-github)